Sextus Papinius Allenius: Life and career

 Allenius was a native of Patavium (modern Padua).
-Ronald Syme notes, "His second name may be presumed maternal" and notes two equestrian officers with similar names: Marcus Allenius Crassus Cossonius, and [Al]lenius C.f.
+Ronald Syme notes, "His second name may be presumed maternal" and notes two equestrian officers with similar names: Manius Allenius Crassus Caesonius, and [Al]lenius C.f.
 Strabo.
 Ségolène Demougin would go further, and agrees with D. McAlindon that Allenius was originally of the equestrian order, and admitted to the Senate upon becoming a quaestor between the years AD 15 and 20.

-His career is known from a well-preserved inscription that is sparse in its details -- which is typical for the early Principate.
+His career is known from a well-preserved inscription that is sparse in its details—which is typical for the early Principate.
 It records that Allenius was a military tribune (but not in which legion), quaestor, legatus under Tiberius, plebeian tribune, praetor, propraetorian legate for Tiberius, and then consul.
 He also held the priestly office of Quindecimviri sacris faciundis.

 Syme offers some explication of these offices: the first time as legatus under Tiberius, Allenius was commander of a legion, although its identity is unknown; the date he was praetor is AD 27; the time as propraetorian legate was a governorship in one of the five praetorian provinces under imperial control.
 Syme also implies that Allenius owed his consulship to the influence of Lucius Vitellius.

 "The Papinii met a rapid and melancholy end," writes Syme.
 Allenius had two sons: one son, also named Sextus Papinius, committed suicide in 37 to escape advances from his mother, who was subsequently called before the Senate to answer for her acts; the other son was put to death by Caligula.